 Our water system is very complex, so you may not always know your drinking water source.

-Duteau Creek via the Duteau Creek Water Treatment Plant (DCWTP) supplies about approximately 60% of the utility’s annual water.
-Under normal operational conditions the DCWTP provides water to the District of Coldstream, Electoral Areas B,C and a small portion of D and Spallumcheen.
-The Kalamalka Lake supplies about approximately 40% of the utilities water via the Mission Hill Water Treatment Plant (MHWTP).
-Under normal operational conditions MHWTP provides water to the City of Vernon and the District of Coldstream.
-GVW has the ability to use There is the possibility if one of these water treatment plants is disabled the GVW can use one treatment plant if the water demand allows.
+The Duteau Creek water source, via the Duteau Creek Water Treatment Plant (DCWTP), supplies approximately 55% of the utility’s annual water.
+Under normal operational conditions, the DCWTP provides water to the District of Coldstream, Electoral Areas “B, C” and a small portion of “D” and Spallumcheen.
+The Kalamalka Lake water source supplies approximately 45% of the utility’s water via the Mission Hill Water Treatment Plant (MHWTP).
+Under normal operational conditions, the MHWTP provides water to the City of Vernon and some areas of the District of Coldstream.
+GVW has the ability to mix the two water sources or utilize one water source to best meet customer needs.

-There are two small water systems that draw from Okanagan Lake that are part of the Greater Vernon Water – The Outback and Delcliffe.
-A well located on Coldstream Ranch ( Well#1) is utilized to meet high demands or can be turned on in an emergency.
+There are two, small water systems that draw from Okanagan Lake that are part of GVW, the Outback and Delcliffe.
+A well located on Coldstream Ranch (Well #1) is utilized to meet high water demands or can be turned on in an emergency.

-Every year approximately 55% of the Greater Vernon’s water is used for agriculture irrigation use.
+Every year approximately 55% of Greater Vernon’s water is used for agriculture irrigation use.
 GVW has dedicated some water sources to agriculture irrigation only.
-These sources are Deer Creek, Well #2 on the Coldstream Ranch and Goose Lake.
+These sources are Deer Creek (King Edward Lake), Well #2 on Coldstream Ranch and Goose Lake.

 - Okanagan Lake is the water source for The Outback and Delcliffe utilities.